 I also did a lot of reading.
 A lot.
 Because of Baby Julie, I became interested in all things spiritual and metaphysical—substantially more so than I had at any other time in my life.
 I’d always been interested in these things, ever since reading Erich von Däniken’s books, like Chariots of the Gods, and several Ruth Montgomery books from the Seventies that were lying around the house when I was in grade school.
 But Baby Julie’s passing led to a much deeper, more driven search about the mysteries of life and death.
 I was determined to understand what happens after we die?
 What happens to the soul of a stillborn?
 What did it teach me?
 Was it a lesson I needed to experience, or was it for someone else’s soul growth?
 What is the point of it all?
 I devoured book after book about near-death experiences, Heaven, life between lives, universal and divine energies, the Hall of Records, reincarnation, old souls, the Masters, you name it—Conversations with God, Seth Speaks, the Book of Prophecies, the Celestine Prophecy, Emmanuel’s Book; other books by Lee Carroll, Jane Roberts, Dolores Cannon, Michael Newtown, Brian Weiss, Gregg Braden, Echo Bodine, George Anderson, Edgar Cayce, and Raymond Moodie, and on and on and exhaustedly on.
 Seeking my own truth, I began to believe that, in losing Baby Julie, we had forged a different kind of connection—not a physical mother/daughter relationship this time around—but an inseparable spiritual link.
 A bridge between here in the physical and there on the Other Side had been created, and it was mine to navigate, if I chose to do so.
 Most importantly, the loss of my baby girl was the key to my awakening.

-Many women have suffered the devastation of miscarriage and stillbirth.
+Many couples have suffered the devastation of miscarriage and stillbirth.
 No matter what point a pregnancy ends prematurely at, there will be grief and sorrow for a child you never had a chance to know.
 From the moment you first learn of the desired conception, you have hopes and dreams and plans for your child’s future and your own future with them.
-You have visions of what your child will look like and what he or she will be like.
+You have visions of what your child will look like and what he or she will be like and who they may become.
 They are the last thing you think about as you fall asleep and the first thing you think about upon waking.
 But all of that is stolen from you when your child is stillborn or miscarried.
-You may feel like you let that little soul down; like somehow you did not protect them enough.
+You may feel like you let that little soul down.
 You may feel like you let your spouse and your loved ones down.
-For me, it wasn’t until some time later, after an intense period of soul searching, that I began to pull myself out of that mindset and accept that it was destined; regardless of what I wondered if I should have done differently.
-It was simply not my fault.
+For me, it wasn’t until some time later, after an intense period of soul searching, that I was able and ready to pull myself out of that mindset.

 My mother had a dream a week before I lost Baby Julie which has brought me great comfort over the years, as I believe it was a true visitation from my grandfather, who passed away just a month before I lost Baby Julie.
 In his later years, we could always find Grandpa sitting in his rocking chair in their cozy, little living room, contentedly watching his grandchildren and great grandchildren buzz around him.
 We (the many grandchildren) were always eager to present him with a new great-grandchild, and he’d always quietly chuckle and say, “Well, I’ll be,” as we set the latest swaddled, pink or blue bundle into his frail, thinning arms.
 He was a gentle man of few words, but the pride and love he had for his ever-expanding family was obvious in those kind, ancient eyes that took it all in.
 He always had such a tender spot for the littlest ones—a trait he passed on to my father; and my father to my brother.